A Multiobjective Optimization Framework for Irrigation Water Allocation: Multiobjective Optimization Problems

-Finally, we use the weighted-constraint scalarization approach.
+Finally, we use the weighted constraint scalarization approach.
 This method requires a sequence of steps detailed in Appendix \ref{mopalg}.
 With weight normalisation as defined in $W$, the procedure involves solving subproblems \eqref{nchep1} and \eqref{nchep2} and comparing their solutions, discarding any non-dominated points.
-To solve the subproblems, we employ the fmincon solver with the 'Interior-Point', 'SQP', and 'SQP-Legacy' algorithms, using the same lower and upper bounds as in the previous two cases.
+To solve the subproblems, we employ the fmincon solver with the `Interior Point', `SQP', and `SQP Legacy' algorithms, using the same lower and upper bounds as in the previous two cases.
 Following the algorithm outlined in Appendix \ref{mopalg}, we then solve the problem defined in \eqref{eqmathemodel3} to approximate the Pareto points, which are illustrated in Figure~\ref{multiexample}(c).
 A numerical summary is provided in Table \ref{tablemop}.